How To Wash Bike Shorts?

 @benditsenditmendit How to clean your muddy mountain bike shorts. #mountainbike #mtb #mtblife #cleaning #lifehack #pressurewashing #mud #sendit ♬ Hard Work – U.S. Drill Sergeant Field Recordings

-Hand Washing Bike Shorts
+Hand Washing Your Cycling Shorts

 Many of you must be dedicated followers of this technique.
 Some might call you old school, but you may prefer hand washing because you care about your clothes and water usage.
-So let’s learn how to wash bib shorts using only hands.
+So, let’s learn how to wash bib shorts using only hands.

 Fill up the sink with cold water and add some mild detergent or soap with no harsh agent, softener, or chlorine in the water.
 Mix up the elements, and you have just created a soapy solution.

-Tap Water Wash
+Rinsing Shorts with Tap Water

 Or you can put some soap on the shorts and then rinse the soap from the shorts under the running tap.
 But, again, make sure to rinse until the soap is completely removed from the shorts.

-Suppose you have no time to wash your bike shorts.
+Suppose you have no time to care for your cycle shorts properly.
 At the same time, you cannot wear them the next day without washing them.
-In moments like this, it is rather smart to rinse the shorts under a shower.
-Let water saturate the shorts, and you can squeeze out the soapy water simultaneously.
+It is rather wise to rinse the shorts under a shower in moments like this.
+Let w

 Read Instruction